 Giambattista Cima da Conegliano, 1517

 Jesus looks at John and shows 2 vingers: they are the same person.
+John has a wooden cross without an accompanying banner.

 Domenichino (Domenico Zampieri), 17thcentury

 John points at Jesus and at himself.
-He holds a wooden cross (without a banner).
+He holds a wooden cross, without a banner.

 Paolo Veronese (Paolo Caliari), 1550-1560

 John and Jesus look alike.
 John points with his left hand at the tree behind him.
 A tree is a classic symbol of the kundalini process.
+Only ONE LEG (click here) of Jesus is visible, this is a reference to the sacred marriage.

 Pinturicchio (Bernardino di Betto di Baggio), 15thcentury